newrelic/node-newrelic/README.md

 #### newrelic.addNamingRule(pattern, name)

 Programmatic version of `rules.name` above.
-Naming rules can not be removed until the Node process is restarted .
+Naming rules can not be removed until the Node process is restarted.
 They can also be added via the agent's configuration.
 Both parameters are mandatory.

 #### newrelic.addIgnoringRule(pattern)

 Programmatic version of `rules.ignore` above.
 Ignoring rules can not be removed until the Node process is restarted.
 They can also be added via the agent's configuration.
-Both parameters are mandatory.
+The pattern is mandatory.

 ### The fine print